JelenaBel/CityBikes/README.md

 #### Prerequisites:
 To run the project please install:​
-Python 3.10 .
-You can find instructions for Python installation here - www.python.org
+Python 3.10 . ​You can find instructions for Python installation here - www.python.org​
 Django 4.1.5​
-This is the recommended way to install Django.​ Install pip.
-The easiest is to use the standalone pip installer.
-If your distribution already has pip installed, you might need to update it if it’s outdated.
-If it’s outdated, you’ll know because installation won’t work.
+This is the recommended way to install Django.​ Install pip. ​
+The easiest is to use the standalone pip installer. ​ If your distribution already has pip installed, you might need to update it if it’s outdated. ​ If it’s outdated, you’ll know because installation won’t work.
-Take a look at venv.
+Take a look at venv. ​
 This tool provides isolated Python environments, which are more practical than installing packages systemwide.
 It also allows installing packages without administrator privileges.
 The contributing tutorial walks through how to create a virtual environment.

-After you’ve created and activated a virtual environment, enter the command:​ (for Windows) ​
+After you’ve created and activated a virtual environment, enter the command:​

+(for Windows) ​

 ...\> py -m pip install Django​

 (for Linux/Mac)​

 $ python -m pip install Django​

 Pillow 9.4.0 ​

 (for Windows) ​

 pip install Pillow ​

 (for Linux/Mac)​

-Check  first if pip3 and python3 are correctly installed.​ python3 --version​ pip3 --version​
+Check  first if pip3 and python3 are correctly installed.​

+python3 --version​

+pip3 --version​
 pip3 install --upgrade pip (if needed)​ pip3 install Pillow​

+### Guide to run this project:

 #### Configuration: ​
 Database. ​